Karl E. Meyer: Career

-After graduation in 1956, his career in foreign affairs began for The Washington Post.
+After graduation in 1956, Meyer's career in foreign affairs began for The Washington Post.
 He also wrote a weekly column from America for the New Statesman.
-Meyer won an Overseas Press Club award for his coverage of Latin America, and during the Cuban revolution he interviewed Fidel Castro in the Sierra Maestra.
+He won an Overseas Press Club award for his coverage of Latin America, and during the Cuban revolution he interviewed Fidel Castro in the Sierra Maestra.
 From 1965 to 1970, he was the Posts London bureau chief where he became a weekly regular on the BBC and a character in the humor magazine Private Eye.
 In 1968, he covered the Soviet invasion and occupation of Czechoslovakia.
 Returning home in 1970, he headed the Posts New York bureau.

 Meyer was a television columnist and contributing editor of The Saturday Review from 1975 to 1979 and a contributing editor of Archaeology from 1999 to 2005.
 He joined The New York Times editorial board in 1979, where he served until 1998 as the senior writer on foreign affairs and was a frequent contributor to the "Arts and Ideas" section.
 He was a member of the Peabody Awards Board of Jurors from 1977 to 1983.
 After his retirement from the Times, Meyer became editor of the World Policy Journal, published quarterly by the World Policy Institute, a position he held until 2008, when he became editor emeritus.

 Meyer was a visiting professor at Yale University, Tufts University's Fletcher School, Bard College, and the McGraw Professor of Writing at Princeton.
-He was a Senior Associate Member of St. Antony's College, Oxford and fellow of Green College, Oxford University, the Wissenschaftskolleg zu Berlin, and Davenport College, Yale.
+He was a senior associate member of St. Antony's College, Oxford, and fellow of Green College, Oxford University, the Wissenschaftskolleg zu Berlin, and Davenport College, Yale.
 He served as judge for the Peabodys, the Pulitzer Prize, and the Arnold Toynbee History Prize.
 He was also a member of the Council on Foreign Relations and the Century Association.